01

 paper project site (soon) code (soon)

-Inverse Recovery and Identification of Physical Dynamic Systems from Single Monocular Video
+IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video

 arXiv 2026